Public opinion of same-sex marriage in the United States: 2014

 A May Gallup poll found that 55% of Americans supported same-sex marriage, 42% opposed, and 4% had no opinion.

 An April Public Religion Research Institute poll sponsored by the Ford Foundation found that 55% of all Americans supported same-sex marriage, while 39% were opposed.

 A Pew Research Center poll released in March found 54% of Americans favored same-sex marriage, 39% opposed, and 7% didn't know.
 It also researched support for same-sex marriage among Republican leaning voters in the United States.
 61% of Republican leaning voters aged 18–29 supported allowing same-sex couples to marry, while only 27% of Republican leaning voters over 50 years of age were supportive.
 52% of Republican voters aged 18–50 supported same-sex marriage.

 A Washington Post/ABC News poll from February–March found that a record high of 59% of Americans approved of same-sex marriage, with only 34% opposed and 7% with no opinion.
 The poll also revealed that 53% of the population in the states that did not allow same-sex couples to marry at the time approved of same-sex marriage.
-50% of respondents agreed that the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution guarantees the freedom to marry regardless of sex or sexual orientation, while 41% disagreed, and 9% had no opinion.
+50% of respondents agreed that the Equal Protection Clause of the Fourteenth Amendment to the U.S. Constitution guarantees the freedom to marry regardless of sex or sexual orientation, while 41% disagreed, and 9% had no opinion.
 The same poll also found that 81% of people believed that businesses should not be allowed to refuse to serve gays and lesbians.
 16% disagreed, and 3% had no opinion.
 78% thought that gay couples can be "just as good parents" as straight couples, while 18% disagreed and 4% had no opinion.